• Skip to primary navigation

 So now that I work at home more often, I’ve started enjoying cooking a simple meal at lunchtime instead of having to grab a pre-packed sandwich from the nearest shop.

-A halloumi frittata is perfect for this, I switch out the vegetables with whatever I have in the fridge but I usually have red peppers and baby plum tomatoes in there so they are often included!
+I usually have red peppers and baby plum tomatoes in there so they are often included!
 Spring onions are perfect to add a bit of flavour as well.

-It only takes minutes to make and then I have my person-sized halloumi frittata ready to eat, served with a bed of salad if I’m feeling extravagant but quite often eaten standing up at the kitchen counter (from a plate usually I promise!).
+It only takes minutes to make and then I have my one person-sized halloumi frittata ready to eat, served with a bed of salad if I’m feeling extravagant but quite often eaten standing up at the kitchen counter (from a plate usually I promise!).

 My small omelette pan is ideal for this, it makes the perfect frittata with two eggs plus my fillings.